John Johnson (reporter): Television journalism career

-In the late 1980s, he served as a rotating anchor of the 6 p.m. newscast in the aftermath of Roger Grimsby's firing with Kaity Tong and Bill Beutel.
+In the late 1980s, in the aftermath of Roger Grimsby's firing, he served as a rotating anchor of the 6 p.m. newscast with Kaity Tong and Bill Beutel.
 Johnson, who had also anchored the station's weekend newscasts and served as a reporter prior to this, eventually returned to reporting as senior correspondent after WABC made the decision to have Beutel anchor the 6 p.m. newscast by himself.
 During his years as senior correspondent, Johnson covered the release of Nelson Mandela from a South African prison and his presidential election.
 He reported from the first Gulf War, the Bosnian War and was one of the first reporters landing with American troops during the Unified Task Force intervention in Somalia.
 One of Johnson's last assignments at WABC was his reporting at the O. J. Simpson murder case in 1994-95.

 While the trial was still going on, Johnson left WABC in March 1995 and became co-anchor of WCBS' 5 p.m. and 11 p.m. newscasts in June of that same year.
 Johnson remained at the station until October 1996 when, along with several other notable personalities, he was fired.
 The firings came abruptly, as Johnson and co-anchor Michele Marsh previewed the upcoming 11pm newscast at the end of the 6 pm news, with their dismissals occurring in the interim four and a half hours.

 Johnson was not out of work for long, as he and his WCBS co-anchor Michele Marsh were hired by WNBC to anchor the station's new noon newscast.
 After a year, however, Johnson left WNBC to care for his father who was dying of cancer, and never returned to TV.

 During his 30-year television news career, Johnson won nine Emmys and numerous other awards as a reporter, producer, writer and director.